 VC 23109(c) can be used as a criminal charge or as part of a plea bargain.
-If you’ve been charged, it’s important to understand your legal options.
-Find out more about the specifics of a VC 23109(c) charge with the professionals at the Simmrin Law Group.
+If you face charges, it’s essential to understand your legal options.
+Find out more about the specifics of your situation with a Los Angeles traffic violations lawyer at the Simmrin Law Group.

 VC 23109(c) as a Criminal Charge in California

-The court system in California can prosecute drivers under VC 23109(c) if they engage in an exhibition of speed.
+The court system in California can prosecute drivers under VC 23109(c) if they engage in an exhibition of speed or motor vehicle speed contests.
 You may also hear exhibition of speed charges called “speed contests” or “speed ex.”
 Legally, an exhibition of speed occurs if someone:

 - Drives on a highway;

-- While accelerating or driving at a dangerous speed;
+- While accelerating or driving at a dangerous rate of speed;

 VC 23109(c) and Plea Bargains in California

-Sometimes, drivers are offered a VC 23109(c) charge in a plea bargain after originally facing charges for:
+Sometimes, drivers are offered a VC 23109(c) charge in a plea bargain after initially facing charges for:

 - California Vehicle Code Section 23140: Under 21 DUI With Blood Alcohol Content Between 0.05-0.07 Percent